The Relation Between Core and Fiber Temperatures of a 3P XLPE Cable.

 test relation between core and fiber temperature

-Challange: Understand the relationship between core (conductor) and fiber temperatures.
+Challenge: Understand the relationship between core (conductor) and fiber temperatures.

 Solution: RC-ladder model based on finite-element (FEM) calculations.